pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

     After you open the logs view, you can click the icon for automatic refresh to see current updates to the install log.

-19. To see the final deployment in the Kubernetes dashboard after about 15 minutes, refresh the **mypega** namespace pods.
+19. To see the final deployment in the Kubernetes dashboard after about 15 minutes, refresh the **mypega-aks-demo** namespace pods.

     A successful deployment does not show errors across the various workloads.
-The **mypega** Namespace **Overview** view shows charts of the percentage of complete tiers and resources configurations.
+The **mypega-aks-demo** Namespace **Overview** view shows charts of the percentage of complete tiers and resources configurations.
 A successful deployment has 100% complete **Workloads**.

 Logging in to Pega Platform – 10 minutes
 ---------------------------------------